redis/redis-doc/commands/zincrby.md

 @complexity

-O(log(N)) with N being the number of elements in the sorted set_
+O(log(N)) where N is the number of elements in the sorted set.

-If _member_ already exists in the sorted set adds the _increment_ to its score and updates the position of the element in the sorted set accordingly.
-If _member_ does not already exist in the sorted set it is added with _increment_ as score (that is, like if the previous score was virtually zero).
+Increments the score of `member` in the sorted set stored at `key` by `increment`.
+If `member` does not exist in the sorted set, it is added with `increment` as its score (as if its previous score was `0.0`).
+If `key` does not exist, a new sorted set with the specified `member` as its sole member is created.

-If _key_ does not exist a new sorted set with the specified _member_ as sole member is crated.
-If the key exists but does not hold a sorted set value an error is returned.
+An error is returned when `key` exists but does not hold a sorted set.

-The score value can be the string representation of a double precision floating point number.
-It's possible to provide a negative value to perform a decrement.
+The `score` value should be the string representation of a numeric value, and accepts double precision floating point numbers.
+It is possible to provide a negative value to decrement the score.

-For an introduction to sorted sets check the [Introduction to Redis data types][1] page.

 @return

-@bulk-reply

-    The new score (a double precision floating point number) represented as string.
+@bulk-reply: the new score of `member` (a double precision floating point number), represented as string.